Skip to main content

 S.106 agreements and financial contributions to Council monitoring costs

-It is important that significant on-site and all off-site BNG is monitored and this will form part of the agreed Habitat Management and Monitoring Plans; which will set out the monitoring responsibilities of the land-owner or developer.
-The Council will need to ensure that this monitoring takes place and that they have fully reviewed all the monitoring reports, assisting landowners and developers to deliver the planned enhancements to biodiversity.
-To cover the cost of this work, the Council will require developers or landowners to make a financial contribution, this payment will be secured in the relevant s.106 agreement.
-The monitoring fees will be published shortly.
+The Council will need to ensure that this monitoring takes place and that they have fully reviewed all monitoring reports, assisting landowners and developers to deliver the planned enhancements to biodiversity.
+To cover the cost of this work, the Council will require developers or landowners to make a financial contribution.
+Payments for this financial contribution will be secured in the relevant s.106 agreement.